googleforgames/agones/site/content/en/docs/Advanced/allocator-service.md

 This feature is in a pre-release state and might change.
 {{< /alert >}}

-To allocate a game server, Agones in addition to [GameServerAllocations](https://github.com/googleforgames/agones/blob/master/pkg/apis/allocation/v1/gameserverallocation.go), provides a REST API service with mTLS authentication, called agones-allocator, which is on [v1alpha1 version](https://github.com/googleforgames/agones/blob/master/proto/allocation/v1alpha1), starting on agones v1.1.
+To allocate a game server, Agones in addition to {{< ghlink href="pkg/apis/allocation/v1/gameserverallocation.go" >}}GameServerAllocations{{< /ghlink >}}, provides a gRPC service with mTLS authentication, called agones-allocator, which is on {{< ghlink href="proto/allocation/v1alpha1" >}}v1alpha1 version{{< /ghlink >}}, starting on agones v1.1.

-The REST API service is accessible through a Kubernetes service that is externalized using a load balancer.
-For the http request to succeed, a client certificate must be provided that is in the authorization list of the allocator service.
+The gRPC service is accessible through a Kubernetes service that is externalized using a load balancer.
+For the gRPC request to succeed, a client certificate must be provided that is in the authorization list of the allocator service.

-The remainder of this article describes how to manually make a successful allocation request using the REST API.
+The remainder of this article describes how to manually make a successful allocation request using the gRPC API.

 ## Find the external IP